StarpTech/k8s-gitops/README.md

 ### Define your application images

 Before we can build images, we must create some sources and image destinations so that `kbld` is able to know which images belong to your application.
-For the sake of simplicity we put them in `umbrella-chart/kbld-sources.yaml`.
-They look like `CRD's` but aren't applied to your cluster.
+For the sake of simplicity, we put them in `umbrella-chart/kbld-sources.yaml`.
+They look like `CRD's` but they aren't applied to your cluster.

 ```yaml
 #! where to find demo-service source